rdsea/sys4bigml/tutorials/MLServing/README.md

 * [Docker PredictionIO](http://predictionio.apache.org/install/install-docker/)
 * [PredictionIO library](https://pypi.org/project/PredictionIO/)

-## Models under Testing
+## Machine Learning Models under Test
 Withing this tutorial, we introduce 2 ML linear [models](https://version.aalto.fi/gitlab/sys4bigml/cs-e4660/-/tree/tri_tutorial/tutorials/MLServing) which are Linear regression, one uses stochastic gradient descent (SGD) and the other uses BFGS algorithm.
 Both mentioned models are used to predict the time that the next alarm happen at the specific station based on the previous alarm events.

 Both models are built based on Apache's template under the [Apache Software Foundation version 2](http://www.apache.org/licenses/LICENSE-2.0) as they must follow the predefined protocol to be deployed in PredicionIO server.
 [Here](http://predictionio.apache.org/gallery/template-gallery/), you can find more useful templates and instructions.

-Our practices currently are applied on a sample data [BTS dataset](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640/-/tree/master/data%2Fbts) introduced in [Big Data Platforms - CS-E4640](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640).
+Our models currently are applied on a sample data [BTS dataset](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640/-/tree/master/data%2Fbts) introduced in [Big Data Platforms - CS-E4640](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640).

 Sample data:
 | index | old_idx | station_id | datapoint_id | alarm_id | event_time | value | valueThreshold | isActive |